Top Tips For Running A Business From Home

 No pressure – work at YOUR pace, towards YOUR goals

 In order to form your business and register as a limited company or LLP, you need a business address.
+While this could be your home address where you operate your business from, you might want to consider your privacy.

-This address is where all your official communication will be sent and must be a physical location in the country that you’re registered in.
+Your business address is where all your official communication will be sent and must be a physical location in the country that you’re registered in.
 For example, if you register in England, you need an English address.
 If you register in Scotland, you’ll need a Scottish address.
 You can find out more about business addresses here.

 As well as sending you communication, this address will also be publicly available on the Companie’s House online register – which may cause some problems when running a business from home.